mhmd-sdghn/mottem-sheet/README.md

 - `isOpen`: Optional boolean to control the visibility of the sheet.
 - `setIsOpen`: Optional function to update the visibility state.
 - `initPhaseActiveIndex`: The initial active phase index.
-- `showDragArea`: Optional boolean to display the drag area.
 - `initWithNoAnimation`: Optional boolean to initialize the sheet without animation.
 - `middlePhases`: An array of phases to control the sheet's behavior.
 - `onActiveIndexChange`: Optional function triggered when the active index changes.